-To put it bluntly, I’d been flipping in and out of what I now call Carb Shock.
+To put it more accurately, I’d been flipping in and out of what I now call Carb Shock.

-And that was making My Dark Night of the Soul far worse than if I’d been carefully choosing the foods I put into my mouth.
+And that was making My Dark Night of the Soul far worse than if I’d been carefully choosing healthier foods.

 Yeah!
-I’ve Now Lost Most of the Grief Weight
+I’ve Now Lost Most of the Trauma-and-Grief Weight

-With the help of therapy and many valuable tools I discovered or created while researching my upcoming book, Crush Your Crazy Cravings, I’ve been eating healthily for about a year — with a few short, grief-triggered sips on some holidays, birthdays or anniversaries, which are very tough times when you’re you’re grieving the loss of a loved one.
+Thankfully, I’ve been eating healthily for five years now (as I re-edit this), with only a few short, grief-triggered slips on some holidays, birthdays or anniversaries, which are very tough times when you’re grieving the loss of a loved one.

 While Shedding Pounds, I’ve Been Learning a Lot About Weight Loss Plateaus

-Although I’m really close to my earlier weight, losing those 21 excess pounds has been a very slow process.
+Although I’m really close to my earlier weight, losing that excess weight has been a very slow process.